sahilmob/flutter-domain-driven-development-notes-app/README.md

-# Flutter domain design development notes app
+# Flutter domain driven development notes app

 A new Flutter project.